-Customer has Nominee Shareholders, or is Owned by a Legal Person with Nominee Shareholders

-What enhanced measure(s) could you apply?
+- Customer has Nominee Shareholders, or is Owned by a Legal Person with Nominee Shareholders - Which of the above would apply to the purchaser? - What enhanced measure(s) could you apply?

 Beneficial Ownership

 Beneficial Ownership

 - Beneficial Ownership (Definition) Regulations - 'Beneficial Owner' Covers Ownership & Control - Beneficiaries of Trusts and Legal Arrangements - Transparent Legal Persons